Eric Greitens: Early life and education

 Greitens was born on April 10, 1974, in St. Louis, Missouri, to Becky and Rob Greitens.
 Greitens's mother was a special education teacher and his father was an accountant for the Missouri Department of Agriculture.
 His mother is Jewish and his father is Catholic; Greitens was raised Jewish.
 He grew up in a Democratic family.
 Greitens graduated from Parkway North High School in 1992.

 After high school, Greitens majored in ethics, philosophy, and public policy at Duke University.
 He graduated in 1996 with an A.B. summa cum laude.

 Greitens won a Harry S. Truman Scholarship and was selected as a Rhodes scholar, which allowed him to pursue graduate studies at Oxford University.
+He studied how international humanitarian organizations assist children in war zones.
 He was a member of Lady Margaret Hall and received a M.Phil. in development studies in 1998 and a D.Phil. in politics, for research on humanitarian organization efforts on behalf of children in war-torn countries, in 2000.

 During his 2016 campaign for governor, Greitens said, "I have worked in Cambodia with kids who lost limbs to land mines and are survivors of polio.
 I've worked in Bolivia with children of the street.
 I've worked in one of Mother Teresa's homes for the destitute and dying."
 For six weeks as a college student, Greitens worked at two refugee camps, the Puntizela camp outside Pula, Croatia, and the Gasinci camp outside Osijek, Croatia.
 Both are described in his book.
 Refugee camps in Croatia were temporary homes for Bosnians crossing the border.
 Greitens also traveled to Rwanda and Zaire as a volunteer U.N. photographer.